Silver Pothos (Scindapsus pictus) Care Indoors, Propagation, Problems and Remedies

 Pruning

-Pruning Scindapsus pictus is easy as it involves frequent removal of any dead foliage.
+Pruning Silver Pothos is easy as it involves frequent removal of any dead foliage.
 Pinch off the growing tips to encourage bushyness and prevent the plant from becoming leggy.

 Propagation

-Silver Pothos (Scindapsus pictus) can be propagated at the beginning of the growing season from stem cuttings.
+Scindapsus pictus propagation can be done at the beginning of the growing season from stem cuttings.
 The cuttings can be rooted in soil or in water.

-Take a 4-6 in. stem cutting from a healthy Silver Vine.
+Take a 4-6 inches stem cutting from a healthy Silver Pothos.
 Ensure the cutting has at least two leaf nodes and some aerial roots.

 Strip off the lower leaves and insert the cutting in moist rooting soil and ensure at least one leaf node together with the aerial roots are covered under soil.